voidfiles/telnet_chat/README.md

 * Config parsing
 * Logging

-Next I want to seperate out the buisness logic of running a chat server from the connectivity.
-I can imagine a future choice to use something other than telnet.
+Next I want to separate out the business logic and state of the chat server from the server.
+I can imagine a future choice to use something other than telnet as the connection protocol.

 * ChatRoom
   - This should be in charge of the history of messages